From repo root

-The nodetool CLI manages local development workflows, servers, deployments, and admin tooling.
-Install the project and run nodetool --help (or python -m nodetool.cli --help) to see the top-level command list.
+The nodetool CLI is the TypeScript command-line interface for the NodeTool platform.
+It manages servers, workflows, jobs, assets, and secrets.
+Install the project and run nodetool --help to see the top-level command list.
 Every sub-command exposes its own --help flag with detailed usage.

 Getting Help

-nodetool --help— list all top-level commands and groups.nodetool <command> --help— show command-specific options (e.g.nodetool serve --help).nodetool <group> --help— list sub-commands for grouped tooling (e.g.nodetool deploy --help).
+nodetool --help— list all top-level commands.nodetool <command> --help— show command-specific options (e.g.nodetool serve --help).nodetool <group> --help— list sub-commands for grouped tooling (e.g.nodetool workflows --help).

 nodetool serve

-Runs the FastAPI backend server for the NodeTool platform.
-This serves the REST API, WebSocket endpoints, and optionally static assets or app bundles.
+Starts the TypeScript WebSocket + HTTP backend server.
+This serves the REST API, WebSocket endpoints, and static assets.

 Options: